fetaro/rbatch/README.md

 [[English]](https://github.com/fetaro/rbatch/blob/master/README.md "english") [[Japanese]](https://github.com/fetaro/rbatch/blob/master/README.ja.md "japanese")

-RBatch:Ruby-base Simple Batch Framework
+RBatch:Ruby-base Batch-Script Framework
 =============

 About RBatch
 --------------

-This is Ruby-base Batch Script Framework.
-RBatch has many fanctions to help with your making a batch script such as "data backup script" or "proccess starting script".
+RBatch is Ruby-base Batch Script Framework.
+RBatch has many fanctions to help with your making a batch script such as "data backup" or "proccess starting".

 There are following functions.